vishwajitsarnobat/isrohackathon/README.md

 $ sudo docker build -t isro_hackathon . # Rebuilds the Docker image to update the environment and project files in the container

 # To Import Python Libraries or Install Packages via apt
 1. Open the Dockerfile and add the necessary commands in the `RUN` section.
-Combine all previous installation commands into one `RUN` instruction for efficiency.
-2. For any new commands or updates, use a separate `RUN` instruction.
+2. Make sure to use separate `RUN` instruction.
 This helps Docker optimize caching and reduces unnecessary rebuilding.
 Use chatgpt if you don't know hoe to do this.
 $ sudo docker build -t isro_hackathon . # Rebuilds the Docker image with the updated Dockerfile

 # Uploading Changes to GitHub Repo